pbs-itsupport/n-central-php-rest-client/README.md

 ## Generic PHP Setup

 1. You need to build up an array of configs to pass into the N-central object.
-You review the `ncentral.php` file in the `configs` directory.
+You review the `ncentral.php` file in the `config` directory.
 All of the properties are documented in the file.

 2. Depending on your needs, you can either work with the N-central client or the Builder